 As the air becomes crisp and the leaves turn from bright green to burnt orange, we prepare for a holiday unlike any other—Halloween.
+Candy corn, carved pumpkins, haunted house decor—it’s these little details that get us in the Halloween spirit.
 Halloween marks the only time of the year when it’s not only acceptable to dress up in costumes and ask for free candy from neighbors and friends, but encouraged.
-It’s the stuff a kid dreams of.
+It’s what kids’ dreams are made of.

 How do you throw a Halloween party for kids?

 Before you start planning your kid-friendly Halloween party, consider the age of the children you’ll be hosting.
 For example, typical Halloween party ideas for adults are probably too intense for your kiddo audience.
-For a successful party that doesn’t frighten or upset anyone, you want to find the perfect balance of exciting and spooky Halloween fun.
+For a successful party that doesn’t frighten or upset anyone, you should find the perfect balance of exciting and spooky Halloween fun.
+This will help you finalize all the details from choosing the Halloween party food and treats to the themed party decorations.

 For younger children, it’s best to keep the monsters to a minimum.
-Instead, lean into the more kid-friendly side of the holiday by playing silly games and encouraging non-scary costumes, such as superhero or animal costumes.
+Instead, lean into the more kid-friendly side of the holiday by playing silly games—Halloween charades anyone?—and encouraging non-scary costumes, such as superhero or animal costumes.
+You can spruce up the kid-friendly Halloween spirit by holding a fun costume contest to encourage every party guest to dress up and get creative.
 The age of your guests can also help you determine what time of day to throw your party and how long it should last.
 (Never underestimate the importance of naptime.)

 Decorating your kid-friendly Halloween party